-This smoothie was inspired by our cucumber pineapple juice recipe, just made into a creamy smoothie using our homemade almond milk, and ripe pear, plus all the fruits and veggies' pulp to keep us fuller for longer.
+Inspired by our pineapple banana spinach smoothie and the cucumber pineapple juice recipe, we took the best from both and made it into a creamy smoothie using our homemade almond milk, and ripe pear, plus all the fruits and veggies' pulp to keep us fuller for longer.

 This pineapple weight loss smoothie is perfectly made with simple staple ingredients.

 - Frozen Pineapple: Adds natural sweetness and a tropical flair, while its bromelain enzyme aids digestion and reduces inflammation.

 - Cucumber: Low in calories but high in hydration, it helps you feel full longer and flushes out toxins.

 - Pear: Packed with fiber to keep you satiated, it offers subtle sweetness without spiking your blood sugar.

 - Lemon Juice: Acts as a natural detoxifier and gives the smoothie a zesty kick; when combined with plant milk, it creates a vegan buttermilk effect.